ThomasVon2021/blikvm-site/docs/en/wifi.md

 11. Mount the system as read-only.
 Command: `ro`

 ## **v4 Hardware using Armbian System with armbian-config**
 1. Log in via SSH using the command: `ssh blikvm@ip` to access the Armbian system.
-If it is a read-only system, you need to first use the command 'rw' to make it read-write, and use the command 'sudo chmod 777-R/etc/NetworkManager/system connections' to give the corresponding folder permissions.
+If it is a read-only system, you need to first use the command `rw` to make it read-write, and use the command `sudo chmod 777 -R /etc/NetworkManager/system-connections` to give the corresponding folder permissions.
+After modifying the permissions, you need to restart the NetworkManager service for the changes to take effect using the command `systemctl restart NetworkManager`.
 2. Enter the following command to launch the `armbian-config` tool:

 ```bash